cole0228/ecommerce-website/accessibility-testing-report.md

 ### {Melissa Roy}

-- {She completed the task as expected…}
+- {She bough the item and had no difficulties buying an item}
-- {She had troubles completing a specific task…}
+- {Navigated around the site only had issues with the lorem ipsum which will be changed}
 - etc.

 ### {John Doe}